pedrosilvz/pedrosilvz/README.md

 <label>I'm a full-stack Brazilian developer that works as much in back-end as
- front-end. <br>  It's never too late to I learn more and more about programming! 📚</label>
+ front-end. <br>  It's never too late to I learn more and more about programming!
+(Sou um desenvolver full-stack brasileiro que trabalha tanto na área de back-end quanto front-end📚</label>

   <p align="left">
       <a href="https://www.youtube.com/@pedrosilvz">